-How the LVAD Heart Pump Supports Failing Hearts:
+How the LVAD Heart Pump Supports Failing Hearts

-When this happens, your doctor suggests treatments, one of which is circulatory supportive devices.
-For example, a Left Ventricular Assistive Device, or LVAD, is implanted in the heart to compensate for its functional loss.
+In any of these cases, when the heart goes under failure, your doctor suggests the treatments, one of which is circulatory supportive devices.
+Ever heard about LVAD or a Left Ventricular Assistive Device?
+Well, it is implanted in your heart to compensate for its functional loss.
 These devices help the heart pump blood more efficiently and supply oxygen-rich blood to the organs in the body.
-Let’s discuss how many types of devices or mechanical hearts can be used and how these devices work.

 How the heart pump blood?

-Your heart has four chambers, two on the right and two on the left.
-The deoxygenated blood with carbon dioxide and other waste from the whole body reaches the right upper chamber of the heart through two blood vessels.
-After that, the blood moves to the lower right chamber, from where it enters the lungs to remove waste from the blood and make it oxygen-rich.
-After that, the blood enters the heart in the upper left chamber and then the lower left chamber.
+Next stop?
+The left side of the heart.
+The blood, which is oxygen-rich, now enters the upper left chamber and then the lower left chamber.
 Both sides of the heart work in sync and beat in rhythm to make sure that the blood pumps from one chamber to the other and then, after the oxygenation process, moves out of the heart to reach every organ of your body.

 What are heart failure medical devices?